MdAshrafulIslam1998/Backend/content/Backend Notes/_project- Backend Notes.md

  - [ ] watch first some lectures from microservice courses and their tools
  - [ ] then start spring framework basics
- - [ ] I think I have to learn JAVA first
+ - [ ] i think I have to learn JAVA first
  - [ ] first lets see the backend developers what they tells
  - [ ] what is the process for 2024 to learn Backend